CoinFabrik/web3-grant/vulnerabilities/examples/integer-overflow-or-underflow/README.md

 # Integer overflow or underflow

-## Configuration

-* Detector ID: `integer-overflow-or-underflow`
-* Analysis Category: `Arithmetic`
-* Severity: `High`

 ## Description
+- Detector ID: `integer-overflow-or-underflow`
+- Analysis Category: `Arithmetic`
+- Severity: `High`

 These types of vulnerabilities are commonly referred to as "integer overflow" and "integer underflow" vulnerabilities, and they can occur when an arithmetic operation overflows or underflows the available memory allocated to the variable.

 ## Exploit Scenario

-Here's an example of a simple ink! smart contract that could be vulnerable to an integer overflow vulnerability:
+There follows a snippete of a simple `ink!` smart contract that is vulnerable to an integer overflow vulnerability.

 ```rust
 #![cfg_attr(not(feature = "std"), no_std)]